Get the funny feeling that’s all they were thinking about when the little matter of an Italian side could quite have easily spoiled the party.

 No matter what you think Stuart Lancaster has brought to this England side watching this game there’s still a feeling that they do look down on certain games.
 “Just have to turn up” syndrome.
 It just looked that way against an Italian side who are desperate to get off that winless streak against England.
 And came damn close to doing it.

-Bet Jim Telfer almost had a huge sit eating grin on his fizzog.
+Bet Jim Telfer almost had a huge shit eating grin on his phizog.

 All the old traits were back.
 No form, no structure, no composure, butchering good try scoring opportunities, making the wrong decisions nearly every time.
 Need to kick, pass.
 Need to pass, either hold on or kick away.